netorcai/netorcai/README.md

 In the context of [Lionel Martin's challenge][challenge lionel martin], I have been involved in the implementation of multiagent network games meant to be played by bots.

-This was very interesting, as such projects gather multiple tasks:
+This was very interesting, as such projects gather multiple tasks such as game design, network protocol design, game server and visualization implementation.
-- Game design
-- Network protocol design
-- Game server implementation
-- Visualization implementation

 I however came to the following conclusions after implementing multiple games ([2014][spaceships], [2016][aquar.iom]).